b-r-e-t-t/my-data-science-notes/til.md

 09-20-21: TIL that Sequel Ace doesn't always warn you about overwriting a file.
 Also I learned about Command - Space Bar
+09-21-21: TIL the three finger swipe technique in the Mac OS to change windows.